-The NBA is planning to restart its season on July 31 at the Walt Disney World resort just outside of Orlando, Florida, while formerly the Lakers always played on home court against second-seed rival, the Los Angeles Clippers.
+Lines.com reports that the NBA is planning to restart its season on July 31 at the Walt Disney World resort just outside of Orlando, Florida, while formerly the Lakers always played on home court against second-seed rival, the Los Angeles Clippers.
 So although that psychological home-court advantage won’t be present in the mix, the crowd noise is likely to be heavily weighted in their favor.
 Either way, be sure to show them your love by placing a bet on them with Borgata.

 Reason number three: They have the best record in the Western Conference